webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Entertains.md

 ---
 aliases:
-  - Entertains
+- "Entertains"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Support
-title: Entertains
-collection: Foci
-kind: Compendium
 ---

 ## Entertains
 You perform, mostly for the benefit of others.